 Rewards can also be a fantastic way to bring in entice employees who might have been skeptical about joining the platform.
 They’ll likely hear about it from participating employees, as it generates something of a buzz within an office environment and raises awareness about the initiative.

 Rewards could be anything from Amazon vouchers to charity donations.
 A brand that championed this is Chinese tech-titans Huawei, who launched an advocacy program with DSMN8 back in 2018.
 They offered up their latest smartphones as rewards for top-performing employees, along with shopping vouchers and exercise-tracking accessories.
-See the full case study here.
+Read the Huawei Case Study.

 Incentivize employees to create original content for your brand by offering more points for doing so.
 If you incorporate leaderboards and offer ten points for sharing content, consider offering double this, or more, to get employees creating original content on behalf of the company.